lausantcas/Cyanobacterial-Optics/README.md

 This script carries out steps 1-6, calling upon the normal_function.py and refract_normal_function.py scripts for step 4.

 ### average_absorbances_loop_plotting.py
 This script loops and averages using the main_calculation.py script to simulate diffuse-light conditions.
-It does this
+It does this by looping the main_calculation.py file and changing the following parameters:
+- The ellipticity ratio in steps predetermined in parameter k.
+- The height at which a horizontal incident collimated light ray intersects the cell in constant steps within the loop, this is determined from a minimum start to a maximum, with height h.
+- The rotation angle of the cell determined as phi, in constant steps determined by the user.

+The absorption of each height and rotation are appended into arrays and averaged overall to find the average absorption for a set control area and ellipticity dimensions of each cell.

 ## More information
 This project was developed as a dissertation and a full scientific article was written, please contact for further details.